 From A Wiki of Ice and Fire

-Aegon first set foot on Westeros in the area of King's Landing at the start of his War of Conquest.
-On the highest of the three hills of the area, named Aegon's Hill, he built his first fort of earth and wood.
+Aegon the Conqueror first set foot on Westeros in the area of King's Landing at the start of his War of Conquest.
+On the highest of the three hills of the area, named Aegon's Hill, he built his first fort of earth and wood, the Aegonfort.
 After the completion of the Conquest, Aegon ordered the construction of a permanent royal castle on the hill.
-The construction was completed during the reign of Maegor I, who killed all those who worked on the castle to preserve its secrets.
+The construction was completed during the reign of Maegor I Targaryen, who killed all those who worked on the castle to preserve its secrets.

 The Red Keep is made of pale red stone.
 It has seven massive drum-towers crowned with iron ramparts.
 Massive curtain walls surround the keep, with nests and crenelations for archers.
-Thick stone parapets, some four feet high, protect the outer edge of the wall ramparts.
-Where the heads of traitor's are traditionally placed on iron spikes between the crenels at the gatehouse.
+Thick stone parapets, some four feet high, protect the outer edge of the wall ramparts, where the heads of traitors are traditionally placed on iron spikes between the crenels at the gatehouse.
 The walls have great bronze gates and portcullises, with narrow postern doors nearby.
 The immense barbican has a cobbled square in front of it.
-Behind the walls are many small inner yards, vaulted halls, covered bridges, barracks and dungeons and granaries.
+Behind the walls are small inner yards, vaulted halls, covered bridges, barracks of the gold cloaks, dungeons and granaries.

-Inside, the Keep holds the Iron Throne, the seat of the monarch; Several gathering halls, including the Great Hall and the Queen's Ballroom; Relics of the Targaryens dynasty, such as dusty suits of black armor and dragons' skulls, sit in hallways.
+Inside, the Keep holds the Iron Throne, the seat of the monarch, and has several gathering halls, including the Great Hall and the Queen's Ballroom.
+Relics of the Targaryen dynasty, such as dusty suits of black armor and dragons' skulls, sit in hallways.
 Doors are made of oak banded with black iron.
 Rushes are used on the floors as the weather cools.
 Overall, the Keep is not particularly large, being smaller than Winterfell.

 Maegor's Holdfast is a massive square fortress inside the heart of the Red Keep behind walls twelve feet thick and a dry moat lined with iron spikes.
 It is a castle-within-a-castle.
 The royal apartments are in Maegor's Holdfast.
 The king's bedchamber has twin hearths.